clcoffey/innershift.github.io/content/english/blog/25-11-25-Midlife-Crisis.md

 ### The Shift from Ego to Essence

 The first half of life builds the ego which is the functional self.
-The second half, Jung explained, is about **Individuation**—becoming who you truly are, not who you were told to be.
+The second half, Jung explained, is about **Individuation** — becoming who you truly are, not who you were told to be.

 This requires turning inward, dismantling old identities, and creating space for the self that is emerging.

-The midlife “crisis” signals that:
+The midlife "crisis" signals that:

 - The strategies that once worked no longer serve you
-- You are being asked: *“Who was I before the world told me who to be?”*
+- You are being asked: *"Who was I before the world told me who to be?"*
 - The old scaffolding is crumbling so the authentic self can rise

 ---